Handling Decimal Notations¶

 double storage types, and for the

-Decimal meaning, DSS will only accept the following kind of notation:
+Decimal meaning, Dataiku will only accept the following kind of notation:

-While DSS could recognize more forms, other systems, such as Hive, would not, and that would cause various inconsistencies.
+While Dataiku could recognize more forms, other systems, such as Hive, would not, and that would cause various inconsistencies.

 Normalizing in a Prepare recipe¶